nanoapi-io/napi/README.md

 });
 ```

+## Contributing and Development

+We welcome contributions from the community.
+Please read our [contributing guide](/.github/CONTRIBUTING.md) for more information.

 ## Status

 This project is in the early stages of development.
 We are actively working on the project and will be releasing new features and improvements regularly, which may include a rewrite into a more efficient and generic language like Rust or Go.
 Please check our issues and project board for more information.